 The biggest ‘why’ of course, loops back to your brand.
-Everything that gives your business power, life and increases capability and ease of accessibility for your customers and supplier improves your brand indisputably.
+Everything that gives your business power, life and increases business capability and ease of accessibility for your customers and supplier improves your brand indisputably.

 How?
 Considerations for implementing digital

-External pressure and internal exhortations to adopt digitrans are valid but it must be borne in mind that an exercise of this kind, should form an integral part of transformation strategies as a whole and focus on the embedded capability to change and adopt new ways of working and associated tools because current technologies and tools will be eclipsed all too soon by even newer tools and technology.
+External pressure and internal exhortations to adopt digitrans are valid but it must be borne in mind that an exercise of this kind, should form an integral part of transformation strategies as a whole and focus on the embedded business capability to change and adopt new ways of working and associated tools because current technologies and tools will be eclipsed all too soon by even newer tools and technology.
 Therefore the primary purpose and objective of transformation and in particular the digital transformation facet must be to enhance and increase the ability to adapt to, implement and promulgate change.
-This is increasingly true in the marketing function too, which has seen for example, Heinz bypass the traditional middleman supermarkets and go direct to customer (D2C).
-The behavioural implications of how brands are using technology and digital transformation has been accelerated by COVID19.
+This is increasingly true in the marketing function too, which has seen for example, Heinz bypass the traditional middleman supermarkets and go direct to customers (D2C).
+The behavioural implications of how brands are using technology and digital transformation have been accelerated by COVID19.

 The quest for digital transformation will not be a one-off project.
-It is the implementation of a mind-set and systems, procedures and outward-looking position and adaptive processes that will mean that an organisation that wants to be and remain competitive will take on an attitude of constant learning, change readiness and capability, imbibing and extracting relevant value from ongoing technical change to solutionise both old and pre-existing challenges as well as new challenges.
+It is the implementation of a mindset and systems, procedures and outward-looking position and adaptive processes that will mean that an organisation that wants to be and remain competitive will take on an attitude of constant learning, change readiness and business capability, imbibing and extracting relevant value from ongoing technical change to solutionise both old and pre-existing challenges as well as new challenges.